NIASC/DataHarmonisationEngine-master/data_validator/validation_rules/ReadMe.txt

 REFERRAL_NR (remissnummer) – Not validated, lab specific.

 SCR_TYPE - (Screening type) A few labs report this, expected values are ‘1’ or ‘2’.
-For those who don’t report it, we have a code exit (Xit2_raw_pad_cell.sas) where the scr_type is determined (lab specific rules).
+For those who don’t report it [TODO: need to analyse Xit2_raw_pad_cell.sas where the scr_type is determined (lab specific rules)].

 SAMPLEDATE – Normal validation.
 If invalid, take the REG_DATE if ok, otherwise assume 01 JULY